efeslab/agamotto/artifact/README.md

 There are four main results from <span style="font-variant:small-caps;">Agamotto</span>:

 1. The number of new bugs found.
-2. The number of bugs reproduced from prior work.
 3. The performance of <span style="font-variant:small-caps;">Agamotto</span>'s
 search strategy compared to <span style="font-variant:small-caps;">Klee</span>'s default search strategy.
 4. The overhead of <span style="font-variant:small-caps;">Agamotto</span>'s static analysis.